aditya-saxena-7/Cost-Efficient-Stock-Forecasting-with-Enhanced-LightGBM/Model and Methodology.md

   - **Accuracy**: Correctness of predictions. 🎯
   - **Profitability**: Ability to generate profits. 💰
   - **Risk Control**: Management of investment risks. 🛡️

-#### Real-World Example:

-Imagine you are a chef (the model) creating a new recipe (stock prediction).
-You have ingredients (features) like vegetables, spices, and sauces (time series, technical, and OHLC indicators).
-You carefully select the freshest and best ingredients (feature selection) and adjust the quantities to get the perfect flavor (hyper-parameter optimization).
-You also ensure that the dish is cost-effective (cost awareness) and test it to make sure it’s delicious (model effect evaluation).

 ---